Demi-urge/menace_sandbox/docs/code_generator_prompt.md

 # Code Generator Prompt Format

-Visual-agent workflows have been fully retired. `BotDevelopmentBot` sends instructions to local code generators through the `SelfCodingEngine`.
+Visual-agent workflows have been fully retired.
+Configurations that specify a `visual_agents` key are now rejected by `BotDevConfig.validate`. `BotDevelopmentBot` sends instructions to local code generators through the `SelfCodingEngine`.
 The prompt is composed of several sections.
 Each section guides the agent to create a complete, testable repository.
 The list below summarises the required headings:

 1. **Introduction** – states the target language, bot name and short description.